stanciugabriel/website/website/versioned_docs/version-fils_en/project/2026/gabriel.stanciu2102/index.md

 When you set out to build a better machine, you need a "gold standard" to dethrone.
 My target is the [B.Braun Space Plus Perfusor](https://catalogs.bbraun.com/en-01/p/PRID00011858/spaceplus-perfusor?bomUsage=marketingDocuments).
 It is the shiny newer generation of the exact device we used on the ambulance.
 In reality, they mostly just slapped a touchscreen on the old hardware, but it remains the industry standard we are going up against.

+### Core Medical Features Explained

+When translating medical requirements into engineering specifications, certain industry-standard terms dictate the device's functionality.
+For readers without a clinical background, here is how the core features of Overture operate in the real world:

+* **Continuous Infusion (Flow Rate & VTBI):** The baseline function of the device.
+The operator sets a *Flow Rate* (e.g., 5 mL/h) and a *Volume To Be Infused* (VTBI).
+The device calculates the physics required to deliver this exact volume over time.
+This continuous precision is mandatory for life support medications (like noradrenaline) that have very short half-lives and require a perfectly stable concentration in the patient's bloodstream.
+* **Direct Bolus:** In an emergency, a patient's condition can crash instantly.
+A "bolus" is a rapid, manual override that pushes a concentrated dose of medication as fast as the hardware safely allows to achieve an immediate physiological effect.
+To prevent accidental and potentially lethal overdoses, Overture hardware-locks the bolus function to a strict 1 mL maximum window per button press.
+* **KVO (Keep Vein Open):** When a primary infusion finishes, the IV line doesn't magically seal itself.
+Without forward pressure, a patient's blood can back up into the catheter and clot, ruining the venous access.
+The KVO feature automatically drops the motor's output to a bare minimum (typically 1–3 mL/h)—providing just enough positive pressure to keep the vein clear until medical staff can intervene.
+* **The Drug Library:** In a chaotic, high-stress environment, cognitive load is a massive risk factor.
+The drug library is a built-in database of standard medications, their concentrations, and safe dosage limits.
+It eliminates the need for operators to do complex mental math while a patient is crashing.
+* **Color-Coded UI:** Medical errors are often visual.
+Overture utilizes a strict color-coding system that mirrors international medical syringe labels (e.g., specific accent colors for vasopressors versus sedatives).
+This ensures that a split-second glance at the screen instantly confirms what class of drug is actively infusing.
+* **NFC Syringe Detection:** Manually inputting syringe dimension and drug concentrations takes time and introduces the risk of human error.
+By scanning an NFC sticker attached to the syringe, Overture instantly auto-populates the UI with the exact parameters, bridging the gap between physical drug preparation and digital execution.

 ## Motivation
 While I was working as a paramedic on the SMURD ambulances, I was constantly working with automatic perfusors.
 While they are workhorses in the EMT field, and are reliable machines, their user interfaces often feel like relics.
 During critical interventions where administering vasopressors like noradrenaline must be instant, navigating through clunky menus and non intuitive interfaces felt literally dangerous.
 The inspiration for Overture came from the realization that we shouldn't have to choose between extreme precision and intuitive design.